Mauritius - day 5

 We started the day off with a round of shopping at Port Louis market.
 Port Louis is the capital city of Mauritius and also its most populous city.
 It is considered to be the country's economical, cultural and political centre.

 Driving inside the crowded and noisy city was quite an experience.
 In fact, it kind of felt like India, but drivers in India can probably get away with a lot more.
-Also, we couldn't find any carpark near the market, so Viv decided to park by the roadside and wait there to make sure teh car didn't get towed away.
+Also, we couldn't find any carpark near the market, so Viv decided to park by the roadside and wait there to make sure the car didn't get towed away.
 The area was marked 'taxis only' but there were plenty of cars parked in that stretch.
 Again, you just couldn't shake off that India wali feel.

 Xena decided to stay back with her daddy.
 I breathed a huge sigh of relief because we were about to storm into Port Louis market -- the crowded, noisy, colourful, crazy place where we would bargain and storm off shops and do all sorts of drama, and I just didn't have the energy or resources to lug Xena along for the 'performance'.